Digital Storytelling in the 21st Century

 The Association for Middle Level Education (AMLE) is the leading international organization advancing the education of all students ages 10-15, helping them succeed as learners and make positive contributions to their communities and to the world.

-Jennifer Freeman Thompson, our director of marketing & education, recently spoke to a group of middle level educators at AMLE’s Annual Conference for Middle Level Education on using digital storytelling methods in the 21st Century and projects that will inspire digital literacy.
+Our Picaboo Yearbooks Director of Marketing & Education recently spoke to a group of middle level educators at AMLE’s Annual Conference for Middle Level Education on using digital storytelling methods in the 21st Century and projects that will inspire digital literacy.

-In addition to several classroom projects geared at digital and media literacy, Thompson sited a number of ways that yearbooks and literary magazines provide a project-based learning platform for students.
+She found that in addition to several classroom projects geared at digital and media literacy, there are a number of ways that yearbooks and literary magazines provide a project-based learning platform for students.

 Picaboo Yearbooks’ cloud-based design tools and innovative mobile apps are designed to enhance the classroom experience and teach students to thrive in this digital era.